 Consistent yield increases have not been observed from any of the MC materials we have investigated.
 A good boll load will normally help control plant growth.
 Fields with poor early-season fruit retention, excellent soil moisture, and high nitrogen fertility status may be candidates for poor vegetative/fruiting balance and should be watched carefully.
-Growers who have planted varieties with vigorous growth potential and have fields with excellent growing conditions may need to consider PGR applications.
+Growers who have planted varieties with vigorous growth potential and have fields with excellent growing conditions may need to consider PGR application.
 For brush roll header stripper harvest, 28-32 inch tall plants optimize stripper-harvesting efficiency.
 If possible, target a maximum plant size of about 32 inches for varieties under high input irrigation (sub-surface drip or high capacity pivots).
 If plants get larger than 36 inches, harvest efficiency and productivity drop significantly.
 For spindle picker harvesters, larger plant size for high yielding cotton is not as much of a harvesting consideration.
 Pickers can handle higher yielding, taller plants with much greater ease than stripper harvesters, especially when the stalks are still alive (or "green").
-However, if weather constraints at harvest time delay harvesting difficulties.
+However, if weather constraints at harvest time delay harvesting after freezing weather, the large brittle plants can still result in picker harvesting difficulties.